Table of contents

 varies: a scalar implies a constant discount factor; a vector of size

-\(T\) (the length of the time series)
+(the length of the time series) means varying discount factors over

-discount matrix is given by D
+matrix indicates that the same discount matrix is given by

-and is the same for all
+and is the same for all times; a 3D-array of dimension

-n\times T\) indicates time-specific discount matrices.
-Any other
+indicates time-specific discount matrices.
+Any other shape for

 is considered invalid.